Puff Johnson

 Ewanya "Puff" Johnson (December 10, 1972 – June 24, 2013) was an American R&B singer-songwriter.
 Born in Detroit, she emerged on the music scene with her singles "Forever More" and "Over and Over", which experienced commercial success in Europe and Australia.
 These songs were included on her only album Miracle (1996).
 In the early- to mid-2000s, she was listed as a co-writer on several projects and relocated to South Africa where she began working on an unreleased second album.
-However, in March 2008 Johnson was diagnosed with cervical cancer and subsequently, five years later on June 24, 2013, died of the disease.
+In March 2008 Johnson was diagnosed with cervical cancer and subsequently, five years later on June 24, 2013, died of the disease.

 Early life

-Johnson, the daughter of Mack Johnson, Jr. and wife Marie, was born on December 10, 1972, in Detroit, Michigan, and raised in Los Angeles, California.
+Johnson, the daughter of Mack Johnson Jr. and wife Marie, was born on December 10, 1972, in Detroit, Michigan, and raised in Los Angeles, California.
 A singer and dancer with formal voice training, she attended High School for the Performing Arts at California State University.
 At age 13, Johnson signed her first recording deal with Motown Records, but eventually decided against recording at the time because of the commitment involved.
 Three years later, she became an assistant choreographer after working on the music video for the New Kids on the Block song "Step by Step" and was hired as a background vocalist for Christopher Williams and R&B trio The Good Girls.